CyanEngineer/PokemonRandomizer/README.md

 ### Form selection
 - If forms are enabled, display a random one of them.
 - Also show a list of all the alternative forms to choose from (selectable)
+- Try to see if I can postpone displaying until all images are loaded (form border too)

 ### Sprite selection
 - Choose a sprite to display out of the sprites available in PokéAPI